beameio/download-release-asset/README.md

 # download-gh-release-asset

-GitHub action that downloads asset with given name from the GitHub release that triggered the action.
+GitHub action that downloads asset with given name from a given GitHub release.

-This action only works on the `release` event.
+Usefull for downloading test files from the release assets

+## Environment
+Required set secrets.GITHUB_TOKEN to env.GITHUB_TOKEN

+## Inputs
+### file
+Required upload file to release asset

 ## Usage